 The place of operational risk under pillar I

 If La Banque Postale introduces strongest weight of operational risk, should still measure this result on the basis of the youth of this banking institution compared to itscounterparts.
 Credit risk remains very majority as intrinsic to the banking activity to the general public.

-After strong variations until 2012, the weight of the operational risk seems to stabilize over the last three years.
-The example of Société Générale, and quel strategie binaire choisir, or which the weightof the operational risk is the strongest, is stand out clearly this trend: between 2008and 2011, this share increased from 13% to 14.5% before returning to 12%.
+After strong variations until 2020, it has been found that the financial forex and cfd broker etoro has weight of the operational risk seems and seems to stabilize over the last three years.
+The example of Société Générale, and etoro avis, or which the weightof the operational risk is the strongest, is stand out clearly this trend: between 2008and 2011, this share increased from 13% to 14.5% before returning to 12%.
 Since itstabilizes around twelve points.
 It goes same for other actors, on their respective levels.
 But more that a stabilization, there is also the reduction of the gap between themajor French banks: If in 2008 the extremes if ranged from 6.9% to 13.1% of weighted assets (i.e., a difference of more than 6%), today and since 2012, only 4% approximately between them.

 The Basel accords provide cutting of operational risk in 7 categories of events that can generate a loss related to a factor of type “operational”.
 These positions generally have stable weight, both over time and between different actors considered here,with occasionally major events redistributing the weights.
 Posts ‘External fraud’, ‘ customers, products and practical commercial “and”execution, delivery and management of process”, represent the majority of operational risk.
 The remaining categoriesare very significant.